-If you’re interested in this card, you can Apply Here.
+If you’re interested in the Discover it for Students card, you can Apply Here.

-Note: This review was last updated on May 7, 2013.
-Credit card agreements change frequently.
+Note: Credit card agreements change frequently.
 So my review is based on the information that was in effect today.
 Be sure you read all the disclosure statements carefully.